Generic balanced synchrony patterns in network dynamics

 To illustrate the above conditions, consider the example of the graph of Figure \ref{fig_exemple1}.
-For sake of simplicity, assume that the state space of each cell is $\RR$.
+For the sake of simplicity, assume that the state space of each cell is $\RR$.
 A state is of the form $x=(x_1,x_2,x_3,x_4)\in\RR^4$ where the component $x_i$ lives in the cell $i$.
-The graph $\Gc$ of Figure \ref{fig_exemple1} codes for ODEs $\dot x(t)=f(x(t))$ with the following constraints: \begin{enumerate}[(a)] \item there exist two functions $g,h\in\Cc^1(\RR^3,\RR)$ such that
+The graph $\Gc$ of Figure \ref{fig_exemple1} codes for the ODE \eqref{ode_intro} with the following constraints: \begin{enumerate}[(a)] \item there exist two functions $g,h\in\Cc^k(\RR^3,\RR)$ such that

-To illustrate the link with $\Gc$, notice for example that the first component $f_1(x)$ of the vector field is of the form $g(x_1,x_2,x_4)$ and does not depend on $x_3$.
-This is due to the absence of arrow $3\rightarrow 1$ in $\Gc$.
-Also notice that the cells $1$ and $3$ are of the same type with the same types of input arrows.
-This explain why the first component $f_3$ is of the form $g(x_3,x_2,x_4)$ with the same function $g$ as the first component. \item the types of the inputs of the cell $1$ is invariant by exchanging the arrows and the same symmetry holds for the other cells.
-This symmetry is translated in a constraint on the vector field which is
+To illustrate the link with $\Gc$, note for example that the first component $f_1(x)$ of the vector field is of the form $g(x_1,x_2,x_4)$ and does not depend on $x_3$.
+This is due to the absence of the arrow $3\rightarrow 1$ in $\Gc$.
+Also note that the cells $1$ and $3$ are of the same type with the same types of input arrows.
+This explains why the third component $f_3$ is of the form $g(x_3,x_2,x_4)$ with the same function $g$ as the one defining $f_1$. \item the types of the inputs of the cell $1$ are invariant under the exchange of the arrows and the same symmetry holds for the other cells.
+This symmetry translates into constraints on the vector field which are

 \end{enumerate}